Roberto-Tapia/Sebastian/README.md

 For this project I learned about tables, and in-line CSS.
 I found out the requirements needed to make e-mails responsive, and opted for MJML which makes designing responsive e-mails a breeze.
 I re-learned in-line CSS and learned about its limitations.
 I learned how to use MJML syntax.

+MJML elements also come with their own default styling, which required me to read up on the documentation to make alterations to be able to style my email the way I wanted it to.

 <!-- ## Examples:
 Take a look at these couple examples that I have in my own portfolio: